 - Do not put on skin with a lot of hair.

-- If it is less than 7 days until your next dose, skip the missed dose and go back to your normal time.
+- If it has been 7 days or more since the missed dose, skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.